Liam Lindsay: Preston North End

-On 1 February 2021 Lindsay joined Preston North End on loan for the remainder of the 2020–21 season.
+On 1 February 2021, Lindsay joined Preston North End on loan for the remainder of the 2020–21 season.
 Lindsay made 13 appearances for Preston scoring twice.
 Lindsay made his move to Preston permanent on 9 June 2021, joining for an undisclosed fee.

+International career

+Lindsay received the first international call-up of his career for the Scottish National team aged 28, on 1 October 2024, for Scotland's Nations League fixtures with Croatia and Portugal.

 Personal life

 Lindsay's uncle Ricky Gillies was also a professional footballer, whilst his father, James, was once on the books at Celtic.